smarttransit-ai/transit-gym/README.md

 1. Run the [Chattanooga_CS_900_1000](https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS_900_1000) example.
 2. Download the routes file (routes.Chattanooga_Daily_Trips.rou.xml) from (https://drive.google.com/file/d/17O9rhpYR1JWlh9vSRZvyCdIFsTKhLSZj/view?usp=sharing) and put in the /routes/ folder.
 3. Simulate for one hour from 9 AM - 10 AM.
-Change the simulation to a whole day or different time windows by changing the "time [0900:1000]" in [Chattanooga_CS.transsim](https://github.com/smarttransit-ai/transit-simulator/blob/master/examples/Chattanooga_CS/Chattanooga_CS.transsim).
+Change the simulation to a different time window by changing the "time [0900:1000]" in [Chattanooga_CS.transsim](https://github.com/smarttransit-ai/transit-simulator/blob/master/examples/Chattanooga_CS/Chattanooga_CS.transsim).
 4. Extract the zip file in /Chattanooga_CS_900_1000/network
 5. cd into /Chattanooga_CS_900_1000 and run: python3 driver.py
 6. Collect output.
 The output results are saved at Chattanooga_CS/Chattanooga_CS/output/.
 The example output of simulating for one hour from 9 AM - 10 AM is saved at https://drive.google.com/drive/u/1/folders/1w9hj8wMJOGemEWVHgJ4_zvXnMT2Htbv9.
 The output folder includes trajectories for buses, bus stop information, and edge information, all in csv format.